+That our earth mother may wrap herself

+In a four-fold robe of white meal [snow]; . . . .

+When our earth mother is replete with living waters,

+When spring comes,

+The source of our flesh,

+All the different kinds of corn

+We shall lay to rest in the ground with the earth mother's

+living waters,

+They will be made into your beings

-That our earth mother may wrap herself In a four-fold robe of white meal [snow]; When our earth mother is replete with living waters, When spring comes, The source of our flesh, All the different kinds of corn We shall lay to rest in the ground with the earth mother's living waters, They will be made into new beings, Coming out standing into the daylight of their Sun father, to all sides They will stretch out their hands. . . .2
+They will be made into new beings, Coming out standing into the daylight of their Sun father, to all sides

+They will stretch out their hands....